crazii/SBEMU/README.txt

     one controller (channel 0-3) uses 8 bit transfer and another (channel 4-7) is 16 bit.
     The 16 bit channels are so called "high" DMA channels.

-    /H4 (/D4) is not vaid because DMA channel 4 is used for cascading the other DMA controller.
+    /H4 (or /D4) is not vaid because DMA channel 4 is used for cascading the other DMA controller.

     Some game will use, or be configured to use 16 bit DMA transfer, on such case, this value is used.